 Nearest entrance: Tanglin Entrance

-The most iconic spot within the Singapore Botanic Gardens is probably Symphony Lake, where you’ll find a majestic stage and spacious lawn surrounding it.
+The most iconic spot within the Singapore Botanic Gardens is probably Symphony Lake, where you’ll find a majestic stage surrounded by a spacious lawn.

 Enjoy this vast outdoor space by bringing along a picnic mat and some snacks for a chill evening out.
 For rinsing of fruits from your picnic basket – or a quick answer to nature’s call – there’s also a clean public washroom near the southern end of the lawn.